1511244120/GitHarbor/README.md

 Then you can try the project out, happy coding!

 <hr>
-Some one notes about the design of the github search project: network requests are send using AXIOS
+Some one notes about the design of the github search project:<br>
+network requests are send using AXIOS

 - in src_version1_githubserach folder, the React component communication is done by passing state with function props